mratwan/basic-shop-template/README.md

 basic shop template
 ===================
-this template just made for statis website.
+this template just made for static website.